neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/ModelAndRepository.rst

 Usually this would now be the time to write a database schema which contains table definitions and lays out relations between the different tables.
-But FLOW3 doesn't deal with tables.
+But TYPO3 Flow doesn't deal with tables.
 You won't even access a database manually nor will you write SQL.
 The very best is if you completely forget about tables and databases and think only in terms of objects.